PSLmodels/PSL-Infrastructure/Catalog/library_criteria.md

 Criteria
 ---------
-PSL establishes three kinds of project Criteria.
-A project are required to (`MUST`) conform to `Acceptance Criteria` to be accepted in PSL.
-Projects are recommended to (`SHOULD`) or optionally (`MAY`) conform to various `Community Criteria` and `Interoperability Criteria`.

-Acceptance Criteria for Transparency and Quality
+Mandatory Criteria for Transparency and Quality
 --------------------------------------------

 1. Models MUST be released under an OSI-approved open source license or the Creative Commons Public Domain Dedication (CC0).